Skip to content Skip to sidebar Skip to footer

 Step 4: Train Your Dog

-Brush your dog locally before using the dry shampoo to eliminate loose dirt and tangles in the fur.
-This facilitates the process of powder reaching the skin and performing its task better.
+Brush your dog locally before applying the dry shampoo to remove loose dirt and tangles.
+This facilitates the powder’s ability to reach the skin and perform its task more effectively.

 Step 5: Powder on the Skin